davidhartsough/advice-for-web-devs/README.md

 - Why do you want to work for us?
 - Why do you want to leave your current company?
-- What is your biggest achievement?
+- Describe your biggest achievement and how you achieved it.
-- What was your biggest programming challenge?
+- Describe your biggest programming challenge and you solved it.
+- What is a recent technical challenge you experienced and how did you solve it?
 - Where do you see yourself in 5 years?
 - What excites or interests you about coding?
-- What is a recent technical challenge you experienced and how did you solve it?
-- Describe a stressful situation at work and how you handled it.
+- Describe a stressful situation you experienced at work and how you handled it.
-- How have you handled a difficult situation with a co-worker?
+- Describe a time when you had to resolve a conflict or difficult situation with a co-worker.
-- How have you handled a mistake you made?
+- Describe a time when you made a mistake in your work.
+How did you handle it?
+- Describe a time when you were frustrated at work and how you made the situation better.
 - Describe a recent accomplishment that you're proud of.
 - Describe your favorite project that you've ever worked on.
-- Describe a time when you took initiative to go above and beyond your base duty.
+- Describe a time when you took initiative to go above and beyond in your work.

 #### Technical